 With devices like these specialized purifiers, you may be able to live in a home that’s free from allergens!
 This would lead to your feeling much healthier and more active than before.
-It would also cut down on the cost of taking expensive medication in the long term.
+It would also cut down on the cost of taking the expensive medication in the long term.

 Buying an Air Purifier: What to Consider